rreusser/plotly-mock-viewer/README.md

                --help, -h  Display this message

 --mapbox-access-token, -m  Specify a mapbox access token

+         --plotly-src, -s  A local or remote plotly src url

          --plotly-dir, -p  A path to the local plotly directory (by default, looks upward to the nearest package.json)